strawberry-p/terminal-plotter/README.md

 - Choice of different axis scaling methods (linear, logarithmic, quadratic...)
 - .csv input for easy data imports
 - Labels for x and y axis

+## Installation

+The package is [available on PyPI](https://pypi.org/project/hc-term-graph/).
+You can install it with `pip install hc-term-graph` or `pipx install hc-term-graph`
+For other installation options, refer to the CALC_README.md file

 ## Specific options:
 (these options are applicable to `termgraph.py` only)